opendocsg/slw-judgments-backfill/2015_SGHC_140/report.md

 35     The legal principles governing an application for summary judgment are well-known.
 The plaintiff must first show that he has a _prima facie_ case for summary judgment.
 If he fails to do that, his application ought to be dismissed with the usual adverse costs consequence (O 14 r 3(1) and r 7 of the Rules of Court (Cap 322, R 5, 2006 Rev Ed)).
 If the plaintiff does cross that threshold, the defendant then comes under a tactical burden under O14 r 3 to raise “an issue or question in dispute which ought to be tried”.
 It is this concept which is often abbreviated to the well-known phrase, “a triable issue”.

-36     In order to meet her tactical burden, a defendant must bring forward some grounds which raise a reasonable probability that she has a real or _bona fide_ defence in relation to the issues in dispute which ought to be tried: _Goh Chok Tong v Chee Soon Juan_ [2003] 3 SLR(R) 32.
+36     In order to meet her tactical burden, a defendant must bring forward some grounds which raise a reasonable probability that she has a real or _bona fide_ defence in relation to the issues in dispute which ought to be tried: _Goh Chok Tong v Chee Soon Juan_ <span class="citation">[2003] 3 SLR(R) 32</span>.
 In that case, the Court of Appeal said the following (at [25]):

  25 It is a settled principle of law that in an application for summary judgment, the defendant will not be given leave to defend based on mere assertions alone: Banque de Paris et des Pays-Bas (Suisse) SA v Costa de Naray and Christopher John Walters [1984] 1 Lloyd's Rep 21 at 23.
 The court must be convinced that there is a reasonable probability that the defendant has a real or bona fide defence in relation to the issues.
 In this regard, the standard to be applied was wellarticulated by Laddie J in Microsoft Corporation v Electro-Wide Limited [1997] FSR 580, where he said at 593 to 594 that: